openconfig/gribi/doc/specification.md

    routing entries to the server - each part of an individual operation.
 The server responds asynchronously to these operations with an acknowledgement mode, based on the operating mode of the RPC.
- * `Get` - a server streaming RPC which can be used by a client to retrieve the current set of installed gRIBI entries.
+ * `Get` - used by clients to retrieve the current set of installed gRIBI entries.
  * `Flush` - a unary RPC that is used as a low-complexity means to remove entries from a server.